Contact Us

 View Map

-CT exams are scheduled for outpatients from 7 a.m. to 7 p.m.
+CT exams are scheduled for outpatients from 7 a.m. to 4:30 p.m.
 Monday through Friday.
-Your primary care physician must refer you for a scheduled CT scan.
+Your primary care physician or provider must refer you for a scheduled CT exam.
 CT is available for inpatients and emergency patients at all times.
 Note that many insurance companies now require a pre-authorization before they will cover an outpatient CT exam.
-Patients are advised to contact their insurance company ahead of time to assure coverage.
+Patients are advised to contact their insurance company ahead of time to confirm coverage.

 What to expect during a CT exam

 During a CT exam, you will lie on a table that passes through the center of the scanner.
-As the part of the anatomy being examined passes through the opening, the X-ray tube circles around the patient.
-Detectors collect the X-rays that have come through the patient and pass the information along to the computers, which then construct images from the data.
-Hundreds of images may be processed during a single CT exam and are stored digitally.
-Most CT exams take 30 minutes or less for the scan.
+As the part of the body being examined passes through the opening, the X-ray tube circles around the patient.
+Detectors collect the X-rays that have come through you and pass the information along to the computers, which then construct images from the data.
+Hundreds of images may be processed during a CT exam and are stored digitally.
+Most CT exams take 30 minutes or less.

 Some types of CT exams require the use of contrast.
-You may be asked to drink a special liquid before your scan, or contrast may be injected into a vein through an IV during the scan.
+You may be asked to drink a special liquid before your exam, or contrast may be injected into a vein through an IV during the exam.
 Contrast helps to identify specific structures and functions within the body.
-The type of exam ordered will determine whether or not contrast is necessary.
+The type of exam ordered will determine whether contrast is necessary.
 Patients may be asked to change into hospital pajamas for some types of CT exams.

-CT patients are cared for by a registered radiologic technologist.
-This technologist is specially certified in CT imaging by the American Registry of Radiologic Technologists (ARRT), and assists the patient into the correct position, plans the scan, and operates the equipment.
-The technologist is assisted by a tech aide who helps with paperwork, delivers the contrast to drink, sets up the room, and generally helps you through the exam.
+During the exam, a registered radiologic technologist will care for you.
+This technologist is specially certified in CT imaging by the American Registry of Radiologic Technologists (ARRT).
+The technologist will assist you into the correct position, plan the scan, and operate the equipment.
+A tech aide will assist the technologist and help with paperwork, deliver the contrast to drink, set up the room, and help you through the exam.

-The completed CT images are examined by a board certified radiologist and the report is sent directly to your physician, who will then contact you with the results.
+A board certified radiologist examines the completed images and sends the report directly to your physician or provider, who will then contact you with the results.